AlexsLemonade/scpca-portal/api/README.md

 done
 ```

-Alternatively, for a more granular approach of first running `load_metadata` and thereafter `generate_computed_files`, the following two can be run
+Alternatively, for a more granular approach, first run `load_metadata`, and thereafter `generate_computed_files`, as follows:

 ```bash
 for i in $(seq -f "%02g" 1 20); do